stabix/stabix/doc/slip_transmission.rst

   [#HookHirth_1967_2]_, [#Shen_1986]_, [#Shen_1988]_, [#Lee_1990_1]_, [#Lee_1990_2]_, [#Clark_1992]_ and [#Ueda_2002]_.
   Pond et al. proposed to compute this geometric criteria for hexagonal metals using Frank's method [#Pond_1986]_.

-  In 2016, Tsuru et al. proposed a new criterion, based on the :math:`N` factor, for the transferability of dislocations through  a  GB     that  considers  both  the intergranular  crystallographic  orientation  of slip systems and the applied stress condition [#Tsuru_2016]_   .

   The |matlab| function used to calculate the N factor is :
   `N_factor.m <https://github.com/stabix/stabix/tree/master/slip_transfer/N_factor.m>`_